MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

   :::image type="content" source="../../media/te-rtd-date-filter.png" alt-text="The date filter used in Threat Explorer and Real-time detections in the Defender portal." lightbox="../../media/te-rtd-date-filter.png":::

 - **Property filters (queries)**: Filter the results in the view by the available message, file, or threat properties.
+The filterable properties depend on the view.
+Some properties are available in many views, while other properties are limited to a specific view.

-  The available filters for each view are listed in this article, including the differences between Threat Explorer and Real-time detections.
+  The available property filters for each view are listed in this article, including the differences between Threat Explorer and Real-time detections.

   For instructions to create property filters, see [Property filters in Threat Explorer and Real-time detections](#property-filters-in-threat-explorer-and-real-time-detections)